This article was updated on June 7, 2018 to change the amount of the Viziv funding round.

 Dallas-based investment firm SmartBlock Capital is raising a $100 million hedge fund to place investments in cryptocurrencies and blockchain, the Dallas Business Journal reported, citing a filing with the federal government.

 Blockchain is the underlying technology for bitcoin.
 The Business Journal reported that anesthesiologist Amir Baluch is involved in the firm.
 Baluch is well known in the the DFW investment community.

-Waxahachie-based Viziv Technologies filed a new Form D with the U.S. Securities and Exchange Commission announcing it has raised $504,000 of a $100 million equity financing offer.
+Waxahachie-based Viziv Technologies filed a new Form D with the U.S. Securities and Exchange Commission announcing it has raised $500,000 equity financing offer.